Silver Grove, Kentucky

 Silver Grove is a home rule-class city along the Ohio River in Campbell County, Kentucky, in the United States.
-The population was 1,102 during the 2010 U.S. Census.
+The population was 1,154 at the 2020 census.

 History

 Silver Grove is a railroad town founded in 1911 for the Chesapeake and Ohio Railway.
 In 1914, a newspaper described it as a modern town, because it boasted electric lights, an urban water and sewer system, a modernized fire department, a school, and a spacious park.
 In 1948, C&O wanted out of the city.
 In 1951, Gerald Losey was selected as the first mayor.